rustic-rs/docs/src/commands/init/configuration_file.md

 in-repository documentation for the config files available [here](https://github.com/rustic-rs/rustic/blob/main/config/README.md).

-Rustic supports configuration profile files in the TOML format.
-The files are searched in the following locations:
+The configuration profile files are searched in the following locations:

 - the global rustic config dir (on unix typically `/etc/rustic`)
 - the users' rustic config dir.
 On unix this is typically